Kapanen scores 2nd goal late, Oilers rally past Ducks in Game 1 | NHL.com

 Game 2 of the best-of-7 series will be here on Wednesday (10 p.m.
 ET; CBC, SN, TVAS2, KCOP-13, TBS, Victory+, HBO MAX).

+"It was a tough loss, we did a lot of things right.
+We’re happy with certain things,” Anaheim coach Joel Quenneville said.
+“Disappointed, but it creates a more desperate appetite for us moving forward.

+"We’re never out of a game.
+We’re competitive, and the consistency of our team game and structure in our game that’s been there in the regular season, is here."

-Dickinson put the Oilers ahead 1-0 at 17:21 of the first.
-He got behind Ducks defenseman Tyson Hinds, took a lead pass from Jake Walman, and deked Dostal on a breakaway before putting a backhand into an open net.
+Dickinson put the Oilers ahead 1-0 at 17:21 of the first period.
+He got behind Ducks defenseman Tyson Hinds, took a stretch pass from Jake Walman, and deked Dostal on a breakaway before shooting into an open net.

+“In my mind, there was no way I was not playing,” Dickinson said.
+“Whatever I had to do I was going to be out there.
+I got a taste of (the Stanley Cup Playoffs) years ago, and man is it fun.
+It’s the best time of year.
+You fight all year for this.”

 Kapanen made it 2-0 exactly one minute later at 18:21.
 He chopped down his own rebound in the low slot before batting the puck in past a diving Dostal near the left post.